zaourzag/repo/service.fritzbox.callmonitor/README.txt

    Example: 08154711, 08154712

-2. Some Boxes need a user and a password for login, others need only password.
-Leave username blank if you don't need this.
+2. With OS greater then 6.5 the Boxes needs a full qualified login (username/password).
+I strongly recommended that even for older OSs